arindas/comprehending-linux/src/ch01-02-build-kernel.md

 ```

-This yields the following QEMU console output:
+This yields the following QEMU console output (feel free to skim through, we break it down in the following sections):

 ```
 SeaBIOS (version 1.15.0-1)